 While scroll depth tells you exactly where does your audience scroll till (Do they scroll 10% or 90% of your content?); content affix tells you exactly where in an article did they spend the most of their time.
 Both read together helps you understand how to restructure your content to ensure that the audience sees, read and do what you have in store for them.

 It deals with social referrals and actions taken on your content.

 Content Marketing Metrics #5: Sales

-Sales metrics deals with revenue per sale, sales from returning vs. new customers, sales per prior activity, number of successful collaborations, average length of sales cycle, and *drumroll* please
+Sales metrics deals with revenue per sale, sales from returning vs. new customers, sales per prior activity, a number of successful collaborations, the average length of the sales cycle, and *drumroll*, please